hodl-dot-farm/hodl-farm-tezos-website/faq.md

 ## How reliable are you ?

+Our infrastructure resides on a distributed Google Kubernetes Engine cluster, with the exception of the signers, which are kept under our control.

 We pride ourselves in being the one and only fully auditable cloud baker !
-All our infrastructure resides on a distributed Google Kubernetes Engine cluster, with the exception of the signers, which are kept under our control.

-We have nothing to hide!
 All of our infrastructure is declared as code and open-source.

 We have built several layers of redundancy in the system, we have performed significant reliability and security due diligence.
+Our utmost concern is that you get your rewards on time.

 ## How can I contact you ?

 Please get in touch by email at hello@hodl.farm.
+Telegram channel is coming soon.

+## Do you support the Babylon Tezos update ?

+Yes.
+To our knowledge, we are the first Babylon-native baker.

 ## What are the terms of your Super Launch Discount ?